EnthusiastiCon/enthusiasticon.github.io/_pages/cfp.md

 We want to encourage you to submit a talk:

 * if you are a first time speaker.
 Think of this event like a friendly meetup where you can share at eye level.
 * if you are part of an underrepresented group in technology.
-* if you hesitated submitting towards other conferences, because you have the feeling that you are less qualified or that you have nothing to contribute
+* if you hesitated submitting to other conferences, because you have the feeling that you are less qualified or that you have nothing to contribute

 ## Hints and advice

 * If you would like to submit a proposal, but still need to come up with a topic, consider [this guide](https://www.deconstructconf.com/blog/how-to-choose-a-talk-topic).
 It considers full length talks but still might be a source of inspiration.
-* All talks will be ten minutes long, keep into account that this can be underestimated.
+* All talks will be ten minutes long, consider that this time is easy to underestimated.
 When in doubt, try to focus on a single idea rather than a multi-layer story.
 This is why we're asking for a proposed timeline.
-* The fellows from StarCon have prepared an [example proposal](https://starcon.io/cfp/#abstract) to illustrate how an abstract and timeline could look like.
+* The folk from StarCon have prepared an [example proposal](https://starcon.io/cfp/#abstract) to illustrate how an abstract and timeline could look like.

-## Mark your calendar
+## Mark in your calendar

 CfP opening on February 2, 2018